-BREWTON-PARKER COLLEGE SINGLE CORE 48-49
+BREWTON-PARKER COLLEGE SINGLE CORE48-49

-Note: music majors are required to take PHY 260 as one of the core lab sciences, MUS 221 or 222 to satisfy the arts and letters part of the core, and MUS 410 to satisfy the fine arts requirement in the core
+Note: music majors are required to take PHY 260 as one of the core lab sciences, MUS 221 or 222 to satisfy the arts and letters part of the core, and MUS 410 to satisfy the fine arts requirement in the core.

-REQUIRED MUSIC THEORY COURSES 19
+REQUIRED MUSIC THEORY COURSES19

-MUS 101 Tonal Harmony 1 & Practice (4) MUS 103 Tonal Harmony 2 & Practice (4) MUS 201 Tonal Harmony 3 & Practice (4) MUS 201 Tonal Harmony 3 & Practice (4)
+MUS 101 Tonal Harmony 1 & Practice (4) MUS 103 Tonal Harmony 2 & Practice (4) MUS 201 Tonal Harmony 3 & Practice (4) MUS 203 Tonal Harmony 4 & Practice (4) MUS 301 Form and Analysis (3)

-REQUIRED MUSIC COURSES 3
+REQUIRED MUSIC COURSES

 MUS 320 Technology for Music (3)

-REQUIRED MUSIC ELECTIVES 15
+REQUIRED MUSIC ELECTIVES15

 Must be 300- or 400-level MUS courses.

-APPLIED MAJOR LESSONS 8
+APPLIED MAJOR LESSONS

 Voice, Keyboard, or Instrumental

-APPLIED SECONDARY LESSONS 4
+APPLIED SECONDARY LESSONS4

 Voice, Keyboard, Instrumental, or Guitar

-PERFORMING ENSEMBLE 8
+PERFORMING ENSEMBLE

 MUS-CC, MUS-WE, MUS-VT, MUS-HB, or MUS-BE

-NOTE: As part of completing a primary applied major, students also must register during two semest for MUS-CC 001/002 Concert Choir (if an instrumental or keyboard major) or MUS-WE 001/002 Co Wind Ensemble (if a voice major) to experience the interconnectivity between vocal and instrumental This is a non-credit graduation requirement. ollege
+NOTE: As part of completing a primary applied major, students also must register during two semesters for MUS-CC 001/002 Concert Choir (if an instrumental or keyboard major) or MUS-WE 001/002 College Wind Ensemble (if a voice major) to experience the interconnectivity between vocal and instrumental music This is a non-credit graduation requirement.

-MAJOR-SPECIFIC ELECTIVE 1
+MAJOR-SPECIFIC ELECTIVE

 Voice Major : MUS 121 Diction of Modern Languages (1), Piano Major : MUS 335 Keyboard, Accompaniment (1), or Instrumental Major : MUS 334 Fundamentals of Jazz (1)

-GENERAL ELECTIVES 15
+GENERAL ELECTIVES15

 Must be 300- or 400-level courses.